puzant/portfolio-backend/readme.md

 ## Features
 - **Node.js**: The backend runtime environment.
 - **Express**: Lightweight and flexible web framework.
+- **MongoDB**: Database for storing and managing dynamic content.
+- **EJS Templates**: Render the views of the CMS, enabling dynamic server-side content generation.
 - **Cloudinary SDK**: Used for fetching and managing images stored in Cloudinary.
 - **Deployed on Render**: Easily accessible and scalable deployment.
 - **WebP Image Format**: Optimized image format for faster load times.